 The shareholders of fully paid common stock are entitled to one vote per share at the annual general shareholders' meeting of the Parent Company.

 Dividends

 On 27 December 2019, the Parent Company declared dividends of RUB 1.650 (USD 0.027) per ordinary share representing total dividends of USD 298 million.
-Dividends were paid out in January 2020 Note 31.
+In January 2020 dividends were paid out.